animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

             new Course() { CourseId = new Guid("680B9BD7-CAE9-4126-9B22-2C700FBAB340"), Credits = 3, Title = "Beasts", Year = 3 });
 ```

-> Though they could be all clubbed in a single configuration file, I recommended creating a configuration file per entity and have more visibility and ease of management.
+> Though they could be all clubbed in a single configuration file, I recommended creating a configuration file per entity and having more visibility and ease of management.

 ### Data Setup

 Now, comes the twist from the general practices we follow and the most crucial part in creating a clean data access layer, i.e. managing it all in multiple projects.
 So, what I am going to do is set up not one but two setup projects, one for `Development` and the other for `Release`.
-Both of them could possibly maintain different versioning strategies, number of releases, etc. based on the requirements.
+Both of them could maintain different versioning strategies, number of releases, etc. based on the requirements.
 But before we continue, let's look at the dependencies required for setting up the projects, again the latest packages available as of right now.

 - Microsoft.EntityFrameworkCore.Design (6.0.1)
 - Microsoft.EntityFrameworkCore.SqlServer (6.0.1 - Optional, as we would need to refer DataAccess project which already has it)